 6. How long have you been a DJ and how many weddings have you done?

 A wedding is such an important occasion, and you don’t want your DJ’s first wedding to be your own.
 The number of years someone has been a DJ will give you some indication of their experience level, but some DJs only perform for a few events (and fewer weddings) each year.
 A DJ with half as many years in the industry may have many times as many weddings under his belt, so you should also ask how many weddings the DJ has done.
 Feel free to ask any of our DJs these questions.
 SBS Events can handle any event, however weddings make up at least 80% of our business.

 7. How many weddings do you do each year?

 Just like any other profession, performing for weddings requires one’s skills to be in top form.
 If a DJ performs for only a few weddings per year, they may not be “at the top of their game” by the time your wedding date arrives.
 Asking how many weddings they do per year will give you an indication of their level of commitment to your type of event.
 Again, this will vary from one SBS DJ to another, but rest assured that all our DJs are highly qualified and highly experienced in weddings, and most any other event or party.

 8. How many other types of events do you do per year?

 Different DJs focus on different types of events – some consider themselves a “jack of all trades” and claim expertise in all types of events, and others are specialists.
 The ratio between the number of weddings a DJ performs for and the amount of other, non-wedding events they do will tell you where their focus lies.
-If you are looking for a “low-key” wedding DJ and someone you meet with does mostly school dances or Bar Mitzvahs, they may not be very focused on the type of sophisticated presentation you want for your wedding.
-Although all of our DJs have extensive experience in all kinds of parties, we do focus on and have the most experience with weddings.
+If you are looking for a “low-key” wedding DJ and someone you meet with does mostly school dances or sweet sixteens, they may not be very focused on the type of sophisticated presentation you want for your wedding.
+Again, although all of our DJs have extensive experience in all kinds of parties, we do focus on and have the most experience with weddings.